 American Airlines partners

-American Airlines is part of the oneworld alliance, which means you can earn or redeem miles with a number of popular airlines around the globe.
+American Airlines is part of the Oneworld alliance, which means you can earn or redeem miles with a number of popular airlines around the globe.
 As you take a closer look at the American Airlines AAdvantage program, consider the partners you could fly with depending on your chosen destination.
-Partners in the oneworld alliance include:
+Airlines that let you redeem miles on aa.com are marked with an asterisk.

 - British Airways*